sporto/elm-tutorial/effects/effects.md

 ```

 The `Refresh` action will trigger the ajax request.
 When the request is finished we will trigger a `OnRefresh` action.
 This `OnRefresh` action will have a `Result` as payload.
 This result may have an http error or a string.
-This string is the response from the server when the result is successful.
+This string is the response body from the server when the result is successful.

+#### view

+The `view` display the "Refresh" button and a message (this message will be the response from the server).
+When the "Refresh" button is clicked we send a `Refresh` action to the provided address.